Zhang Xindan

 Zhang Xindan (born 3 August 1997) is a Chinese field hockey player who plays as a forward.

 Career

 Under–18

 In 2014, Zhang Xindan was a member of the gold medal-winning Chinese U–18 team at the Youth Olympics in Nanjing.

 National team

-Zhang Xindan made her debut for the national team in 2017 at the Asian Cup in Kakamigahara, where she won a silver medal.
+Zhang made her debut for the national team in 2017 at the Asian Cup in Kakamigahara, where she won a silver medal.

 She has gone on to make a number of appearances for the national team.
 In 2021 she won a bronze medal at the Asian Champions Trophy in Donghae City.
 She most recently represented her country in season three of the FIH Pro League.